aL31cS/device_nokia_DRG_sprout/README.md

- Nokia 6.1 plus (codenamed _"DRG"_) are high-end mid-range smartphones from Nokia.
+ Nokia 6.1 plus (codenamed _"DRG_sprout"_) are high-end mid-range smartphones from Nokia.

 Nokia 6.1 Plus was announced and released in july 2018.
 Global